-Our Group Supplier Due Diligence (DD) Procedure and Ethics & Compliance Due Diligence (E&C DD) Standard set out procedural requirements for due diligence checks of our suppliers, including due diligence requirements in respect of Human Rights and labour conditions.
-We continue to evolve our approach as we learn more about modern slavery risks and recognise that working alongside suppliers to enhance their own due diligence programs is a critical component to understanding and addressing the risks that lie within supply chains.
-For 2023, selected suppliers completed a self-assessment form.
-The self-assessment process determines supplier compliance with the Modern Slavery clauses in their contracts.
-The responses to the self-assessments enable us to identify areas for further training and prioritization of suppliers to audit.
+Our Group Supplier Due Diligence ('DD') Procedure and Ethics & Compliance Due Diligence ('E&C DD') Standard set out procedural requirements for due diligence checks of our suppliers, including due diligence requirements in respect of human rights and labour conditions.
+We continue to evolve our approach as we learn more about modern slavery risks and recognise that collaborating with suppliers to enhance their own due diligence programs is a critical component to understanding and addressing the risks that lie within supply chains.
+For 2024, selected suppliers completed a self-assessment form.
+The self-assessment process determines supplier compliance with the modern slavery clauses in their contracts.
+The responses to the self-assessments enable us to identify areas for further engagement on improvement actions, training and prioritization of suppliers to audit.